-In view of the success of the policies and objectives set by the Board of Directors of Tamdeen Investment Company, we are pleased to recommend the General Assembly to distribute a cash dividend at the rate of 10% of the nominal value of each share, being 10 Fils Per share for the financial year ended 31 December 2016 and to pay a remuneration to the members of the Board of Directors in the amount of KD 50 thousand for the year 2016 take this opportunity, on behalf of my colleagues on the Board of Directors and in my own name, to present our deepest thanks and gratitude to HisHighness the Amir, Sheikh Sabah Al-Ahmad Al-Jaber Al Sabah, His Highness the Crown Prince, Sheikh Nawaf Al-Ahmad Al-Jaber Al Sabah and His Highness the Prime Minister, Sheikh Jaber Al-Mubarak Al-Hamad Al Sabah.
-We also thank our honorable shareholders for their trusted and support
+would like to take this opportunity, for myself and on behalf of my fellow directors, to express our deepest thanks and gratefulness, to His Highness the Amir, Sheikh / Sabah Al-Ahmad Al-Jaber Al-Sabah, His Highness the Crown Prince, Sheikh Nawwaf Al-Ahmad Al-Jaber Al Sabah and His Highness the Prime Minister, Sheikh Jaber Mubarak Al-Hamad Al-Sabah.
+We also thank our honorable shareholders for confidence and support they have given us.